Belgium

 2. “Accession to the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.
 The aim is to create conditions for the ratification of the Convention following Lithuania’s accession to the OECD.
 To successfully accede to this Convention, criminal legislation must contain a special rule providing for the liability of natural and legal persons for the bribery of foreign public officials in international business transactions.
 The legislation must also prohibit tax deductions from money obtained as bribes, irrespective of this money being accounted for in accordance with applicable legal requirements.”

-The Luxembourg NAP does not make an explicit reference to taxation.
+The Mongolian NAP makes no explicit reference to Tax.

 The Norwegian NAP makes no direct reference to tax.